puffyCid/artemis-api/artemis-docs/docs/Intro/cli.md

 [artemis] Finished artemis collection!
 ```

+Collecting data via JavaScript is a bit more complex than other methods.
+But it
+provides alot more flexiblity on what you can do with the data.

-See section on [Scripting](../Intro/Scripting/deno.md) to learn more!
+See the section on [Scripting](../Intro/Scripting/deno.md) to learn more!